 Cape Town is a dynamic city with a cosmopolitan mix of cultures and a metropolitan population of 3.7 million.
 It is the second largest city in South Africa, the seat of the National Parliament and a popular tourist destination for European travelers.
 It is a city of contrasts, from modern shopping centers and high end stores to townships where residents do not have running water in their one room accommodations.
 From majestic Table Mountain to numerous white sandy beaches, Cape Town is known for its stunning scenery.

-During the FSP, students take Astronomy 15 (Stars and the Milky Way) and Astronomy 61 (Observational Techniques in Astronomy) during the first five weeks.
+During the FSP, students take Astronomy 61 (Observational Techniques in Astronomy) and P31.03 (Research Methods in 21st Century Astronomy in South Africa) during the first five weeks.
 This is followed by one week observing in Sutherland, and students will spend their remaining time in Cape Town analyzing the data they obtained and receiving credit for Astronomy 81 (Independent Project).
 All three courses count towards both the physics and astronomy majors.
 Astronomy 61 satisfies the laboratory requirement, and Astronomy 81 satisfies the culminating experience requirement for the majors.

 During their stay in South Africa, students will participate in astronomy themed afterschool programs and public observing sessions which are offered by SAAO.
 Students will be trained by, and assist SAAO staff in these activities.
 This experience will reinforce many of the basic astronomical concepts students have learned in class and expose students to a range of South African culture.